COVID-19 and the Olympic Games: Little enthusiasm in Japan | DW | 19.05.2021

 Normally, enthusiasm in the host country of the Olympics can be expected to rise steadily as the world's biggest sporting event draws closer.
 Not so in Japan during the COVID-19 pandemic.

-The Japanese public have made it clear they are opposed to hosting the Olympic Games in a recently-released poll.
-Just two months before the Summer Olympics are to be held, an opinion poll conducted by the Kyodo news agency found that around 60% of people favored canceling the Games outright.
+The Japanese public has made it clear it is opposed to hosting the Olympic Games in a recently released poll.
+Just two months before the Summer Olympics are to be held, an opinion poll conducted by the Kyodo news agency found around 60% of people favored canceling the Games outright.
 A month ago, that figure stood at just 40%.
 Not just that, but nearly 90% of those asked in the latest poll expressed concern that athletes and support staff from abroad could bring COVID-19 into the country.

-And there is more active resistance to the Games too; a petition to the International Olympic Committee (IOC) calling for the cancellation of the Games "to protect our lives and wellbeing" gathered more than 370,000 signatures within a week.
-A medical association representing 6,000 Tokyo physicians called on Prime Minister Yoshihide Suga to lobby the IOC to cancel the Olympics, arguing that hospitals had their "hands full with the Corona pandemic and almost no extra capacity."
+Resistance to the Games is also more active; a petition to the International Olympic Committee (IOC) calling for the cancellation of the Games "to protect our lives and well-being" gathered more than 370,000 signatures within a week.
+A medical association representing 6,000 Tokyo physicians called on Prime Minister Yoshihide Suga to lobby the IOC to cancel the Olympics, arguing that hospitals had their "hands full with the corona pandemic and almost no extra capacity."

 Japan has found itself in the grip of a fourth wave of the COVID-19 pandemic in recent weeks.
 As a result, Tokyo has been placed in a state of emergency, which doesn't expire until the end of the month.
-While restaurants and bars are open, they have to close by 8 p.m. local time, and the public is being urged to stay home.
+While restaurants and bars are open, they have to close by 8 p.m., and the public is being urged to stay home.

-The government of Prime Minister Suga is in hot water too, with 70% of those who responded to the most recent Kyodo survey disapproving of how he has handled the pandemic.
+The Suga government is in hot water, too, with 70% of those who responded to the most recent Kyodo survey disapproving of how he has handled the pandemic.
 Among the complaints are that the vaccination campaign started far too late and is not progressing quickly enough.

-Hosting the Olympics is a political risk that Suga really doesn't need, and it has placed him in a no-win situation.
-If he were to cancel the Games, his government would be faced with a financial disaster.
-If the Games do go ahead, though, it could become a public health fiasco.

 This also comes at a time when Suga is up for reelection, with Japanese voters set to go to the polls in October at the latest.
-Fearing defeat, the PM has ruled out calling an election before the Games, obviously hoping that if the already delayed Olympics come off with few dramas, it could give his political fortunes a boost.
+With the prime minister's Liberal Democratic Party having lost all three of last month's by-elections, Suga appears unlikely to call an election before the Games.
+Suga's thinking may well be that if the Olympics go ahead with few hitches, this could help revive his political fortunes.

 The Tokyo Organizing Committee is planning to hold the Games from July 23 to August 8 in an "Olympic bubble."
 Approximately 11,000 athletes are to be tested daily for COVID-19, keep their distance from others, and move around as little as possible outside the competition venues.
 Foreign spectators are to be largely excluded.